 The Copyright for the Diceware idea and the Diceware8k list are Copyright by Arnold G. Reinhold.
 The Copyright for the the Diceware SecureDrop list are copyright by Heartsucker.
+Copyright for the EFF large list by Joseph Bonneau and EFF.
 See file LICENSE for details.